West Campus, Austin, Texas: History

+The late 1940s witnessed a significant influx of students at UT Austin, propelled by the GI Bill, which provided returning service members with access to higher education.
+This surge in enrollment prompted private developers to convert single-family residences into larger apartment complexes, meeting the growing demand for student housing.
+The trajectory of West Campus was further shaped by the Austin Plan of 1958, which rezoned the area to accommodate dense apartment developments, setting the stage for rapid urbanization.

+Throughout the twentieth century, West Campus underwent continuous expansion, becoming a sought-after destination for real estate investment.
+In 2004, the University Neighborhood Overlay (UNO) initiative was introduced, aimed at revitalizing the area through incentive-based redevelopment plans.
+UNO incentivized developers to provide a small percentage of affordable housing in exchange for permission to construct high-rise buildings.
+Despite initial concerns about preserving the neighborhood's character, UNO facilitated the construction of 52 projects since 2005, comprising over 5,000 units and 12,000 bedrooms.
+However, criticism of the housing's affordability was prevalent.

 In the mid-2000s new zoning changes were enacted in order to increase the number of students in the area.
 This led to construction of new large apartment and condominium projects.
 In a five-year period ending in 2009, 2,400 apartment and condominium units were constructed.

+In 2020, voters approved of Project Connect, a transit expansion program by the Capital Metropolitan Transportation Authority (Capital Metro).
+As a part of the plan, Capital Metro would add two light rail lines, three bus rapid transit lines, and one commuter rail line to the already existing Red Line, which will also undergo major improvements.
+In particular, the Blue Line and Orange Line would run along Guadalupe Street, directly adjacent to West Campus.

 University of Texas at Austin

 The biggest changes to West Campus in recent years have come about as a result of the University Neighborhood Overlay (UNO) Plan, a city initiative passed in 2004.
 The UNO plans were "intended to help create a residential district that is close to the campus, consolidating some of the student housing that is scattered throughout the city, and thereby reducing transient student traffic to campus from outside, and reducing the transient parking requirements around West Campus."

 The plan sought to bring University of Texas students closer to campus, and to create a denser, urban environment in order to provide more space for the growing student population.

 Due to the proximity of the West Campus area to the university, it is close to University facilities such as the Blanton Museum of Art, the Harry Ransom Center, and the LBJ Library.
 The Bob Bullock Texas State History Museum, which features an IMAX theater, is also nearby.
 Pease Park is on the western border at Lamar Boulevard.